User Guide

 list

-Replace the 1st task’s parameters in the results of thefind
+Replace the 1st task’s parameters in the results of thefindcommand.

 The command format requires the following date and time format.